-©American Psychological Association, 2018.
-This paper is not the copy of record and may not exactly replicate the authoritative document published in the APA journal.
-Please do not copy or cite without author's permission.
-The final article is available, upon publication, at: http://dx.doi.org/10.1037/rep0000235
+This article may not exactly replicate the final version published in the APA journal.
+It is not the copy of record.
+The copy of record can be found at http://dx.doi.org/10.1037/rep0000235

 Employers' Implicit Attitudes About the Competence of People who are Blind